Skip to content

 Getting this right isn't about guesswork; it's about understanding your bar's unique rhythm.
 You need to think like a strategist, analyzing your daily operations and planning for your absolute busiest moments.
 By looking closely at your production needs, storage capacity, and peak demand, you can confidently select a machine that works for you, not against you.
 This ensures every drink is served perfectly chilled and your service runs without a hitch.
 When you're ready to browse, you can find a wide selection of restaurant equipment to fit any space or budget.
 Let's break down how to figure out exactly what your bar requires.

-Understanding Daily Production Rates
+How to Read Daily Production Rates

 First, let's talk about production.
 An ice machine's daily production rate is the total amount of ice it can create in a 24-hour period.
 This is the single most important spec to consider.
 You can find a wide range of commercial ice makers with capabilities varying from 90 pounds to over 680 pounds of ice per day.
 A small coffee shop might do just fine with a machine on the lower end of that scale, but a high-volume cocktail bar or busy restaurant will need a much more powerful unit to keep up.
 Think about your average day: How many customers do you serve?
 How many of your drinks require a full glass of ice?
 This will give you a baseline for the production power you need.

-Factoring in Storage Capacity
+Factoring in Production Speed

 Production rate tells you how much ice a machine makes, but storage capacity tells you how much it can hold.
 The built-in storage bin is your buffer, ensuring you have a ready supply of ice when you get a sudden rush.
 These bins can hold anywhere from 17 pounds to 560 pounds of ice.
 It’s important to match your storage to your service style.
 If your bar has a steady, predictable flow of customers, you might not need a massive bin.
 But if you have intense peaks—like a huge after-work crowd or a pre-concert rush—a larger bin is essential.
 It holds the ice your machine made during slower periods so it’s ready to go when you need it most.

-Planning for Your Busiest Nights
+Are You Ready for Your Busiest Nights?

 An average Tuesday is easy to plan for, but your ice machine needs to be ready for your busiest Friday.
 To figure out your true needs, you have to calculate your ice consumption during peak hours.
 Think about your most hectic night last month.
 Did you have enough ice, or were you scraping the bottom of the bin?
 A great way to get a hard number is to track your usage over a busy weekend.
 This will show you exactly what your demand looks like when you're at full capacity.
 When you start looking at different ice machines, always choose one that can comfortably handle your peak demand.
 It’s always better to have a little more ice than you need than to run out.